rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-16-sep-2020.md

 This protection particularly involves the encryption of a process's memory.
-Software that wants to compute in secret can put those computations inside a secure enclave and, if everything works as expected, not even the hosting provider can snoop on the computations being performed, nor the secrets used in those computations.
+Software that wants to compute in secret can put those computations inside a secure enclave and, if everything works as expected, neither a local user, nor the hosting provider, can snoop on the computations being performed.
 The most notable implementation of secure enclaves is Intel's [SGX] (Secure Guard Extensions).

 [SGX]: https://en.wikipedia.org/wiki/Software_Guard_Extensions